Techbusters/Arduino-Sign-Language-Recogniser/README.md

 File structures:

-The actual trained model is available in MyModelDatabase1
+The actual trained model is available in MyModelDataset1

 The video capturing code is in Modelpredict.py

+The arduino code is inside MotionSensorpredictor.ino